12-South-Studios/smaug-cs/README.md

  * Use Windows sockets instead of the existing network layer
  * Replace file-handling with a more robust file handling system
  * Lastly, get the code back into working (and running) order

-The following third-party libraries have been used (thus far) in the project.

-For the Project: